mozilla-services/syncstorage-rs/docs/src/tools/payload_link_reconciler.md

 ```

 Mod fields (`keys`, `oldValues`, `newValues`) carry **JSON strings**
-that the reconciler parses with a second `json.loads` — this matches
+that the reconciler parses with a second `json.loads`, matching
 Spanner's change-streams wire convention.

+`transactionTag` and `isSystemTransaction` are carried on the wire as
+groundwork for STOR-668 (tag-based batch commit detection).
+The
+reconciler does not consume them yet.

 ---